 Nursing students have the opportunity to share feedback related to the Nursing Program in a variety of ways.
 Course evaluations are completed for all courses at the end of the course.
 Cohort meetings are conducted prior to the start of the next semester.
 Students are provided the opportunity to ask questions and share feedback with nursing faculty and administration at these meetings.
 Students are able to share feedback about clinical sites, classrooms, and labs via the educational resources survey.
-Students may share ongoing feedback with all nursing faculty and administrators through email or meetings.
+Students may share ongoing feedback with all nursing faculty and administrators through email or meetings or through the BB learn student resources comment box.
 End of program evaluations are sent to all graduating nursing students for their feedback on the entire Nursing Program.
 Alumni feedback is elicited with alumni surveys.